MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/use-aggregation-fetchxml.md

 ## What this sample does

-The `FetchXML` class is intended to be used in a scenario where it contains a query that is expressed as a set of attribute and value pairs.
+The `FetchXML` query is intended to be used in a scenario where it creates queries to get the data.

 ## How this sample works